 Peter Ecclesine as the TG editor reviewed the editorial status.

-Padam Kafle (Nokia) asked why revising the PHY comments are needed.
+Padam Kafle (Nokia) asked why revising the PHY comment resolutions is needed.

-Peter Ecclesine responded because most of the comments were resolved by removing the PHY clause of old draft text.
-However, now we are going to create a new PHY clause to address those comments.
+Peter Ecclesine responded because most of the comments were resolved by removing the PHY clause draft 1.0 text.
+However, now we are going to create a new PHY clause, and need to address those comments.

 Padam Kafle asked if there is progress of the new PHY clause.